Addressing Periodontal Disease (Gum Disease)

 Originally the thinking was that gum disease was just an oral health matter, but recent research continues to show links between the inflammation caused by gum disease and other quite serious health problems.
 This happens when bacterial clumps, known as biofilms, break from their cluster and have a “seeding” effect elsewhere in the body.
 Gum disease has now been linked to diabetes, heart disease, stroke, respiratory disease, Alzheimer’s disease, colorectal cancer, and premature births or low birth weights.
 These studies are showing that the inflammation present in gum disease is critical in the development of other diseases.

 How is gum disease treated?

 Treatments can be both surgical and non-surgical.
-We perform most of these procedures, but for more advanced cases, we’ll to enlist the services of a periodontist.
+We perform non-surgical treatment at our office, but can enlist the services of a periodontist for advanced cases.

 Treatments can involve:

-- Root scaling and planing — This is basically removing plaque from below the gumline.
-Done under local anesthesia, we use a diode laser for this task called gum scaling.
-Gum planing makes the surface smooth so that the gums can reattach.
+- Root scaling and planing — This is basically removing plaque and calculus from below the gumline.
+Done under local anesthesia, we use ultrasonic instrumentation to remove diseased tissue and debris to help gums to create a new attachment.

 - Bone grafts — Bone grafts are used on areas of the jawbone that have deteriorated.
 The grafts are placed and bone mass regrows, stabilizing the teeth.

 - Soft tissue grafts — Tissue is usually taken from the roof of the mouth and stitched onto areas where the gums have receded or thinned.